Euro 2020 Player of the Tournament odds: Raheem Sterling favourite after shortening from 66/1

 Priced at around 40/1 pre-tournament, Sterling’s odds shortened to the 20/1 mark after netting the winner in England’s opener, before jumping to 66/1 generally by the end of the group stage.

-The price has plummeted since, shortening to 25/1 before the clash with Germany as a result of France’s exit, which saw fancied players such as N’Golo Kante and Paul Pogba's tournaments ended, while pre-tournament favourite Kevin De Bruyne picked up an injury in Belgium’s win over Portugal.
+The price has plummeted since, shortening to 25/1 before the clash with Germany as a result of France’s exit, which saw fancied players such as N’Golo Kante and Paul Pogba's tournaments ended.

 Sterling’s goal and England’s win over Germany saw his price hit single figures across the market, with a best price of 9/1 available.

-He has since traded as short as 5/1 with a few firms, making him the new favourite in the market.
+He has since traded as short as 5/1 with a few firms, making him the new favourite in the market, and that price shortened again after Belgium's exit to Italy saw Romelu Lukaku and Kevin De Bruyne odds jump massively.

 Sterling’s three goals also means he is tied-third in the Golden Boot race.

-Patrik Schick and Romelu Lukakau are the only players above him in the standings who remains in the competition, so Sterling’s price has also crashed in this market.
-Generally a 100/1 shot pre-tournament, Sterling is now as short as 5/1 in places, with a best price of 8/1.
+Patrik Schick is the only player above him in the standings who remains in the competition, so Sterling’s price has also crashed in this market.
+Generally a 100/1 shot pre-tournament, Sterling is now as short as 5/1 in places, with a best price of 13/2.

 There is a real possibility that Sterling could scoop both awards if he continues to hit the net and perform to the same levels.